 Key points about cholangitis

-- Cholangitis is redness and swelling (inflammation) of the bile duct system.
+- Cholangitis is swelling (inflammation) of the bile duct system.

 - The bile duct system carries bile from the liver and gallbladder to the first part of your small intestine (the duodenum).